Read more about about extra-curricular opportunities sixth form students will have access to at St John’s.

 Where does private study take place?

-Private study takes place in G182, sixth form study room, or in F237 the Enterprise Suite, where there is suitable access to study space and computers.
+Year 12 private study takes place in G182 and Year 13 in S302, where there is suitable access to study space and computers.

 A key focus for everyone at St John’s is to develop a passion and understanding in our students for the environment.
 SEA – Schools for Environmental Action – was established by St John’s and is led by a UN Accredited Climate Change Teacher, Mr Friend.